beezwax/bzBond/packages/bzBond-claris/README.md

 The bzBond web project manager is opinionated in that it supports integrating web technologies in a specific way.
 Below are the key design choices and the reasoning behind them.

 - Web code is stored as data in a FileMaker table.
 Code stored in this table is called a "web project".
-Storing web projects in a table has the following avantages:
+Storing web projects in a table has the following advantages:
   - It keeps them organized and increases their visibility in a solution.
   - It allows them to be updated via scripts or the Data API, meaning they can be part of a build chain or continuous delivery approach.
-  - It enables the debugging features that support "live development" of web projects.
+  - It enables the debugging features that support "live development" for web projects.
 - Web projects are stored in a single html file.
 This allows them to be deployed in web viewers as data urls.
 - Web projects are deployed in web viewers using FileMaker scripts.
 This allows close control over how and when web viewers are populated and helps avoid timing issues.
 - Web viewer "config" is used to determine which web project is deployed in a web viewer.
 Config can also be used to store useful supporting data such as value lists or script names.
-Leveraging config allows web projects to contain fewer hard-coded and context specific references, meaning they are more likely to be reusable.
+Leveraging config allows web projects to contain fewer hard-coded and context specific references, meaning they are more likely to be reusable within and between solutions.
 - Config is defined in the web viewer calculation dialog.
 This allows web viewers to be added to layouts and configured without leaving the Manage Layout UI.

 ### bzBond web projects